 Classic Nordic Skiing

 The most common type of nordic skiing is also the most forgiving to beginners, imagine that!
-Packed trails, wide open, rolling terrain, and groomed nordic trails are the ideal terrain for classic nordic.
+Relatively flat, packed or groomed trails are the ideal terrain for classic nordic.

 Classic Nordic skis